atwilc3000/firmware/README.md

 **ATWILC3000** is IEEE 802.11 b/g/n/BT4.0 IOT link controller utilizing highly optimized 802.11-Bluetooth coexistence protocol and provides mulitple peripheral interfaces like UART, SPI, and SDIO.

+This repository provides ATWILC3000 WLAN and Bluetooth firmware.
+The baud rate of bt_firmware.bin is 115200 and flow control is disabled in default.
+Refer to the [how to change baud rate and flow control](https://github.com/atwilc3000/driver/wiki/bluetooth#baud-rate-and-flow-control) to change baud rate or enable flow control.

 Refer to the [wiki](https://github.com/atwilc3000/driver/wiki) to find usefull instructions and information for wireless solutions.

 For more information on Atmel SmartConnect, visit [Atmel SmartConnect](http://www.atmel.com/products/wireless/wifi/smart-connect.aspx).